o3de/o3de.org/content/docs/userguide/animation/character-editor/sync-graph.md

 Now that the animation graphs are ready, you can perform the next steps: gathering user input and writing Lua scripts to synchronize the graphs\.

 ## 6\.
-Synchronize the Primary and Secondary Graphs<a name="char-animation-editor-sync-graph-synchronize-the-main-and-subordinate-graphs"></a>
+Synchronize the Primary and Secondary Graphs {#char-animation-editor-sync-graph-synchronize-the-main-and-subordinate-graphs}

 Synchronizing the primary and secondary graphs involves the following steps: